KelvinKramp/Dash-Heroku-procfile-clock-setup/README.md

 Mini project for creating a Dash app with a background scheduler in which the time interval of the scheduler can be changed by the Dash input text field.
-I used as a interaction mechanism in a graphical userinterfact in which I want to change the frequency of data updates on a Heroku server.
+Graphical userinterface from Dash can be used to change the frequency of data updates on the Heroku server.

 The procfile has references to two files:
 - line1: "web: something".
 This is the reference to main app file.